OliverDaviesCodes/Yoga-Studio/README.md

 6. Type 'git clone' followed by the URL copied in step 3.
 7. Press _Enter_ to create your local clone.

-# Credit
+## Credit

-## Content
+### Content
- All content and code for the project was written by myslef other than the Images and Bootstrap code acquired
+ All content and code for the project was written by myself other than the Images and Bootstrap code acquired

-## Media
+### Media
-All media was accessed from royalty free sites where usage is allowed Icons where acquired from fontawesome across the entire site
+All media was accessed from royalty free sites where usage is allowed All Icons where acquired from fontawesome.

 ### logo